-Volunteers are needed for open events!
-To become a volunteer, complete the form on any “open” event page.
-Open events are highlighted with a blue box.
+We are always looking for volunteers!
+To become a volunteer, complete the form on any event marked with a blue ribbon!

 Oct.
 4 webinar focuses on cankerworm prevention

 Fall is coming, which means it’s time to start thinking about how to protect your trees from the fall cankerworm.
 Assistant City Arborist Laurie Reid Dukes will present a webinar focusing on the biology and ecology of the fall cankerworm (Alsophilia pometaria) and how to manage it in both urban and rural areas.
 This webinar is presented through the Southern Region Extension Forestry (SREF) Forest Health Program.